LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 The CLI runs on Windows, macOS, and Linux.
 Regardless of platform, ensure the following are available:

 - `git`
-- A working Go toolchain
+- (Optional) Go toolchain – required only if rebuilding `git-hours` from source
 - Network access to the `git-hours` source repository

 ## Inputs